vcoppo23/Robocup/README.md

 ### Emergency Shutdown:
 When giving no input to the controller, all motors are set to 0% power.

-Closing out of the google page will submit a "Disconnect" message to server which turns on shutdown mode and sets motors to 0% power
+Closing out of the google page will submit a "Disconnect" message to server which turns on shutdown mode and sets motors to 0% power.

+If the controller disconnects, motor power is set to 0%.

 ### Controls:
 #### Tread Mode: